 As International pressure pushes Israel toward a two-state solution, any move by the Jewish population to dig or expand is viewed by the world as the “occupation of Arab lands” and a “systematic, deliberate and provocative” effort to stop Jerusalem from becoming the capital of two states.
 (Israel Today)

 Outside factions feel that peace can only be obtained by carving up Jerusalem, an unacceptable trade-off for the Jewish people who would again lose access to the City of David and their ability to pray at the Western Wall.

 Amidst all of this turmoil, the extensive proof of ancient Jewish history found in the area seems to go unnoticed in the world.

-Alan Baker, an Israeli expert in international law, recently stated “the Jews are an indigenous people in this land.
+Alan Baker, an Israeli expert in international law, stated “the Jews are an indigenous people in this land.
 If the international community cannot accept this fact, then there is no basis for even starting peace talks.”
 (Israel Today)

 When the God of Abraham, Isaac and Jacob placed His name in Jerusalem and made it His Holy Habitation (2 Kings 21:7), the city was destined to be a hotbed of turmoil until Messiah’s return.

 Nevertheless, God promises that He will bring peace to Jerusalem and all of Israel.